9 Tips How to Avoid Losing Money in the Stock Market

 2. Don’t Invest All Your Money in One Asset

-3. Don’t Time the Market
+3. Don’t Try to Time the Market

 4. Don’t Chase Money to Make Money